c4s4/stork/README.md

 sh -c "$(curl https://sweetohm.net/dist/stork/install)"
 ```

-If *curl* is not installed on you system, you might run:
+If *curl* is not installed on your system, you might use *wget* instead, running:

 ```bash
 sh -c "$(wget -O - https://sweetohm.net/dist/stork/install)"